Denarius: Use in the Bible

 In the New Testament, the gospels refer to the denarius as a day's wage for a common laborer (Matthew 20:2, John 12:5).
-In the Book of Revelation, during the Third Seal: Black Horse, a choinix ("quart") of wheat and three quarts of barley were each valued at one denarius.
-Bible scholar Robert H. Mounce says the price of the wheat and barley as described in the vision appears to be ten to twelve times their normal cost in ancient times.
+In the account of the Third Seal (the black horse) in the Book of Revelation, a choinix ("quart") of wheat and three quarts of barley were each valued at one denarius.
+Bible scholar Robert H. Mounce says the prices of the wheat and barley described in the vision appear to be ten to twelve times their normal levels in ancient times.
 Revelation thus describes a condition where basic goods are sold at greatly inflated prices.
 Thus, the black horse rider depicts times of deep scarcity or famine, but not of starvation.
 Apparently, a choinix of wheat was the daily ration of one adult.
 Thus, in the conditions pictured by Revelation 6, the normal income for a working-class family would buy enough food for only one person.
 The less costly barley would feed three people for one day's wages.

-The denarius is also mentioned in the Parable of the Unforgiving Servant & in Parable of the Good Samaritan (Luke 10:25–37).
-The Render unto Caesar passage in Matthew 22:15–22 and Mark 12:13–17 uses the word (δηνάριον) to describe the coin held up by Jesus, translated in the King James Bible as "tribute penny".
+The denarius is also mentioned in the Parable of the Unforgiving Servant and in the Parable of the Good Samaritan (Luke 10:25–37).
+The Render unto Caesar passage in Matthew 22:15–22 and Mark 12:13–17 uses the word (δηνάριον) for the coin held up by Jesus; in the King James Bible, the word is translated as "tribute penny".
 It is commonly thought to be a denarius with the head of Tiberius.